The Servant (2010 film): Plot

 Throughout the movie, the scene switches between the 'present' Bang providing the narration, and the flashback events of his past.

 While a servant, Bangja shares his rooms with Mr. Ma, a notorious womanizer and self-stylized Lothario.
 Bangja escorts his master Mong-ryong to an evening out at the local pleasure house, where they are witness to a performance by the madam's daughter Chunhyang.
 While trying to arrange a meeting between Chunhyang and his rather clumsy and socially awkward master, Bangja defends Mong-ryong from a larger, disgruntled patron and inadvertently impresses both Chunhyang and her maidservant Hyangdan.

 Mr. Ma begins to coach the simple, honest Bangja in the ways of seducing women, which Bang uses to secure a picnic outing for Mong-ryong with Chunhyang through Hyangdan.
 During the excursion, Bangja so astounds the ladies by cooking meat to perfection, recovering Chunhyang's slipper from the waterfall pool, and carrying her on his back after she injured her ankle, that a love triangle rapidly begins to form between the two women and Bangja, much to the consternation of Mong-ryong, though he boasts that he is slowly luring Chunhyang to him by playing hard to get.

 While his master continues to study, Bangja attempts to court Chunhyang.
-Mr. Ma continues to provide instruction to Bangja, assuaging his concerns when he thinks his master may have slept with her, and pushing him to seize upon spending the night with her before his master can.
-Though Bangja's seduction is clumsy and his approach very tentative, Chunhyang begins to fall for him and makes love to him on several occasions.
+Mr. Ma continues to provide instruction to Bangja, assuaging his concerns when he thinks his master may have had sex with her, and pushing him to seize upon spending the night with her before his master can.
+Though Bangja's seduction is clumsy and his approach very tentative, Chunhyang begins to fall for him and has sex with him on several occasions.
 Due to his low social-standing, however, she seeks to marry Mong-ryong and enlists Bangja's help in order to make this plan a reality.

 When Mong-ryong is called away to Seoul to finish studying and take his exam he asks Bangja to recover a written promise he gave Chunhyang about marrying her.
 She catches Bangja as he tries to steal the paper, and switches it for a confession letter she wrote and got him to sign the night the two of them first had sex.
 Mong-ryong reads the letter and dismisses Bangja from his service for having deceived him.